expressjs/expressjs.com/en/advanced/best-practice-security.md

 ## Use Helmet

-[Helmet](https://www.npmjs.com/package/helmet) can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.
+[Helmet][helmet] can help protect your app from some well-known web vulnerabilities by setting HTTP headers appropriately.

-Helmet is actually just a collection of smaller middleware functions that set security-related HTTP response headers:
+Helmet is a collection of several smaller middleware functions that set security-related HTTP response headers.
+Some examples include:

-* [csp](https://github.com/helmetjs/csp) sets the `Content-Security-Policy` header to help prevent cross-site scripting attacks and other cross-site injections.
+* `helmet.contentSecurityPolicy` which sets the `Content-Security-Policy` header.
+This helps prevent cross-site scripting attacks among many other things.
-* [hidePoweredBy](https://github.com/helmetjs/hide-powered-by) removes the `X-Powered-By` header.
-* [hsts](https://github.com/helmetjs/hsts) sets `Strict-Transport-Security` header that enforces secure (HTTP over SSL/TLS) connections to the server.
+* `helmet.hsts` which sets the `Strict-Transport-Security` header.
+This helps enforce secure (HTTPS) connections to the server.
-* [ieNoOpen](https://github.com/helmetjs/ienoopen) sets `X-Download-Options` for IE8+.
-* [noCache](https://github.com/helmetjs/nocache) sets `Cache-Control` and Pragma headers to disable client-side caching.
-* [noSniff](https://github.com/helmetjs/dont-sniff-mimetype) sets `X-Content-Type-Options` to prevent browsers from MIME-sniffing a response away from the declared content-type.
-* [frameguard](https://github.com/helmetjs/frameguard) sets the `X-Frame-Options` header to provide [clickjacking](https://www.owasp.org/index.php/Clickjacking) protection.
+* `helmet.frameguard` which sets the `X-Frame-Options` header.
+This provides [clickjacking](https://www.owasp.org/index.php/Clickjacking) protection.

-* [xssFilter](https://github.com/helmetjs/x-xss-protection) sets `X-XSS-Protection` to disable the buggy Cross-site scripting (XSS) filter in web browsers.
+Helmet includes several other middleware functions which you can read about [at its documentation website][helmet].

 Install Helmet like any other module: